GeorgeLychock/georgelychock-career/README.md

                 6. All fonts are consistent for each section and element across all viewports
                 7. All documents and links to external sites should open a new tab in the browser
                 8. Any page or internal site links should never open a new browser tab
+            -   ##### Results
+                -   (1) PASS All site content is accessible from any viewport, although path to content may differ depeding on device tested.
+                -   (2) PASS See Nu validation above.
+                -   (3) PASS The same font awesome icons are used across all pages.
+                -   (4, 5, 6) PASS All nav, headers, and content areas align from left and top consitantly.
+Names are consistent.
+Fonts are consistent.
+                -   (7, 8) PASS All links open correctly.

     -   #### Recruiter and HR Contact Experience
         1. As a Recruiter, I want to easily understand what types of information about George Lychock will be available so I can determine if George has minimum requirements to be considered further.